 - further elements selectable from a comprehensive database of relevant legal contents

-- to receive automatic updates of legal texts and authors' comments (each year in April and November)
+- to receive automatic updates of legal texts and authors' comments plural times per year

-- to create a printable PDF-file as offline version or backup, which includes all self-edited annotations and closely reproduces the layout from the web browser application
+- to create a printable PDF-file as offline version or backup, which includes all self-edited content and reproduces the layout of the App

 For whom are the EPC.App / PCT.App?